devluxor/full-stack-open/notes/backend/part3_server_with_node_and_express/b_deploying_to_internet.md

 }
 ```

 7. BACKEND: Choose platform: Fly.io, Render, Heroku, etc. Initialize it and configure it in your backend.
+For example, set the environment variables in the corresponding platform (via CLI or the platform's UI)

 8. BACKEND: Add more scripts to the `package.json` file.
 For example: